-The Grameen Credit Agricole Microfinance Foundation (GCAMF), a Luxembourg-based provider of financial services to social businesses, recently informed MicroCapital that has committed to extending loans totaling the following amounts in phases over three years: the local-currency equivalent of USD 2.96 million to Myanmar’s Proximity Finance; USD 1.60 million to BRAC Myanmar; and USD 1.37 million to VisionFund Myanmar.
+The Grameen Credit Agricole Microfinance Foundation (GCAMF), a Luxembourg-based provider of financial services to social businesses, recently informed MicroCapital that it has committed to extending loans totaling the following amounts in phases over three years: the euro equivalent of USD 2.96 million to Myanmar’s Proximity Finance; the euro equivalent of USD 1.60 million to BRAC Myanmar; and the euro equivalent to USD 1.37 million to VisionFund Myanmar.

 GCAMF was founded in Luxembourg in 2008 by Credit Agricole SA, a French retail bank, and Grameen Trust, a nonprofit microfinance organization affiliated with the Grameen Bank of Bangladesh.
 GCAMF focuses on supporting organizations that prioritize rural development, transparency, consumer protection and serving women.
 The foundation has been active in 18 countries in Africa, Asia and Europe.
 As of December 2014, GCAMF reported total assets of EUR 51 million (USD 57 million) and return on assets (ROA) of 6.6 percent.
 Since its inception through March 2016 it has invested in 46 microfinance institutions, 13 social-business projects and one fund.

 Vision Fund Myanmar:

 MICROCAPITAL BRIEF: Grameen Credit Agricole Microfinance Foundation (GCAMF) Loans $5m to Cambodia’s Chamroeun, AMK, LOLC Micro Credit:

 MICROCAPITAL BRIEF: Agora Microfinance, BRAC, Juhudi Kilmo, One Acre Fund, Opportunity, VisionFund International Launch “Propagate” Coalition to Support Financing of Small-scale Farmers: